What is Ecotourism?

 Our campsite is located on a unique ecological coastal habitat known as Machair.
 This is a listed habitat site under the EU Habitats Directive, globally found at certain locations on the west coast of Ireland & Scotland.

-The Blueway Space adjacent the park is a special area of conservation for Bottlenose Dolphins and are frequent visitors the shores of the Wild Atlantic Way.
+The Blueway Space adjacent the park is a special area of conservation for Bottlenose Dolphins, which are frequent visitors the shores of the Wild Atlantic Way.

 Seven Natura 2000 sites are also within a 5 km radius of our campsite with Natura 2000 being a European network of important ecological sites.
 We are the custodians of this coastal site and we see it as our our responsibility to preserve, respect and live in harmony with this special environment and to leave it in the same if not better state for future generations to enjoy.